1.) Do a Test Run before you start your first day

 Things to remember to pack on your first day:

 - Always bring a paper copy or digital copy of all your paperwork.
 Your paperwork will not always be in HR when you get there, so it’s good to come prepared.

 - Pack a snack and bottle of water.
 You never know what you will be doing or how long orientation is.
 Also, bring cash just in case some places don’t take credit cards.

 - Always have everything you need as if you’re going straight to work.

 3.)
 Get a good night’s sleep

-Do whatever you need to do is to relax.
-Create your pre first day routine.
-Some people will have a glass of wine, take a bath, exercise, meditation or yoga.
+Do whatever you need to do is relax.
+Create your pre-first-day routine.
+Some people will have a glass of wine, take a bath, exercise, meditation, or yoga.
 Try to avoid sugar and caffeine.

 4.)
 Arm yourself with optimism

 Being optimistic is the most important for being successful.
 Go in armed with good thoughts and accept there will be bumps in the road.
 Just know you’ll learn to roll with it and overcome it.

 5) What should you expect